 Medications for schizophrenia

 Antipsychotics block the activity of certain nerve cells in the brain.
 This has a calming effect and reduces hallucinations and delusional thoughts.
-Also known as neuroleptics, antipsychotics belong to a group of medications called .
-Although they can’t “cure” the disease, they are sometimes the only treatment that can relieve the symptoms and prevent future acute psychotic episodes (relapses).
-This can help people to get by better in daily life and be more social again.
+Often called neuroleptics in the past, antipsychotics belong to a group of medications called .
+Although they can’t “cure” schizophrenia, they are sometimes the only treatment that can relieve the symptoms and prevent future acute psychotic episodes (relapses).
+This can help people to get by better in daily life and be more socially active again.
+People whose schizophrenia is well managed also tend to live longer.

 Sleeping pills and anti-anxiety drugs () can help for a while in people who are very restless and are having problems sleeping.
 These medications are usually taken in addition to antipsychotics.
 Antidepressants can be used to treat symptoms of .